1715 Treasure Fleet

-The 1715 Treasure Fleet was actually a combination of two Spanish treasure fleets returning from the New World to Spain, the "Nueva Españo Fleet", under Capt.-General Don Juan Esteban de Ubilla, and the "Tierra Firme Fleet", under Don Antonio de Echeverz y Zubiza.
+The 1715 Treasure Fleet was a combination of two Spanish treasure fleets returning from the New World to Spain, the "Nueva España Fleet", under Captain-General Don Juan Esteban de Ubilla, and the "Tierra Firme Fleet", under Don Antonio de Echeverz y Zubiza.
 At two in the morning on Wednesday, July 31, 1715, seven days after departing from Havana, Cuba, all eleven ships of the fleet were lost in a hurricane along the east coast of Florida.
-A 12th ship, the French frigate "Le Grifon", had sailed with the fleet.
+A 12th ship, the French frigate Le Grifon, had sailed with the fleet.
 Its captain was unfamiliar with the Florida coastline and elected to stay further out to sea.
-The "Grifon" safely returned to Europe.
+Le Grifon safely returned to Europe.

 Because the fleet was carrying silver, it is also known as the 1715 Plate Fleet (plata being the Spanish word for silver).
 Some artifacts and even coins still wash up on Florida beaches from time to time.
 According to Cuban records, around 1,500 sailors perished while a small number survived in lifeboats.
 Many ships, including pirates, took part in the initial salvage.
 Initially a privateer, Henry Jennings was first accused of piracy for attacking such salvage ships and claiming their salvages.
+By the end of August, relief ships from Havana arrived at the site of the sunken fleet.
+After Urca de Lima's cargo was salvaged, she was burned down to the waterline to hide her position from pirates and privateers of other nations, who had become aware of the sunken treasure fleet as well.
+In December, the pirates Henry Jennings and Charles Vane captured a Spanish mail ship and got the exact position of the main Spanish salvage camp and Urca de Lima from her captain, Pedro de la Vega.
+They surprised the camp with a superior force and Salmón had no choice but to surrender the rest of the salvaged treasure that still remained in the camp.
+The pirates made off with about £87,500 of gold and silver.